DiljotSG/Throne-Web/README.md

-# findmythrone.com
+# Throne-Web
-The website for the Throne app.
+The Throne Web App.